10 Video Production Best Practices to Boost Conversion Rates

 Another big part of video production best practice is understanding your target audience.
 What works for one audience won’t always work for another.

 This will especially inform the way you produce the video.
 In fact, when you start the planning process of each video, it’s good to have your target audience in mind at every point.
+Doing so helps you make decisions about the tone, the delivery, and even the editing of your final video.

 working mom wendyCreating an audience persona can go a long way to helping you keep your target audience in mind when planning your videos.
 (Image: SmartBugMedia)